hip89/My_ban_script.sh/README.md

 - Follows MVVM architecture pattern.
 - Demonstrates testing frameworks like JUnit, Roboelectric and Espresso tests
 - Uses dagger heavily to provide clear separation between different architecture layers.
 Helps to write testable code.
-- Mocking shared preferences and web server to wr
+- Mocking shared preferences and web server to write accurate tests.

+> This application is just a demonstration for the possible desig